-The Syria - Cilicia and Levant
+The Syria - Cilicia and Levant Medal

 Medaille de Syrie - Cilicie et du Levant